qrst07/cloudmc-standard-kb/en/basic-concepts/what-is-a-vpc.md

 ### Overview of VPCs

-VPCs rely on several different virtualized networking components, and they enable a number of cloud-standard features.
+VPCs rely on several different virtualized networking components, enabling a number of cloud-standard features.

 #### Core concepts